By Kelly Dent

 Having a naturally analytical mind will take you a long way in this line of work.
 Whether you’re a naturally gifted analyst or not, it’ll take continuous practice to hone those skills and become a big data bigshot.

-There are countless ways to sharpen your analytical thinking, like solving puzzles, playing chess, or enjoying videogames that challenge your problem-solving skills.
+There are countless ways to sharpen your analytical thinking, and this don’t have to be technical based.
+Solving puzzles, playing chess, or enjoying videogames are all activities that challenge your problem-solving skills.

 The key is consistency.